brendanelmes/silver-adventure/3-rates-app.md

 - config.py referring to localhost changed to host **postgres**
 - Dockerfile base image python 3.12 due to versioning issues with psycopg2
 - Added PGPASSWORD environment variable to Dockerfile (will move to compose later)
+- Using PGHOST and other PG environment variables to deal with connection issues.

+Application is working correctly with docker compose.